abukres/Angular17WithASP.NET/README.md

 * Update the DefaultConnectionString value if necessary in the appsettings.json file in the Server project.

 #### Instructions for running the app:
+* (There's an issue where the solution takes several minutes to load in VS 2022.
+Not sure yet if it's a local issue.)
 * After setting up the database and the connection string, make the Server project the startup project.
 Run the app and it will launch the browser with the page loaded with contacts.
 The initial page will show a broken page then auto refreshes and renders properly.
 This should be fixed.

 #### TO DO list (Currently no plan to finish them):